kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 - the banner is connected once in the base website template via `{% render_cookie_banner %}`;
 - this covers all public pages without duplicating template markup;
-- A separate link in the top menu to the cookie settings page is not required if the banner reopen button is enabled.
+- a separate link in the top menu to the cookie settings page is not required if the banner reopen button is enabled.

 ### Routes